-Still hampered by virus, U.S. casinos want aid in recovering
+Still hampered by virus, US casinos want aid in recovering

 It also wants tax relief to help save jobs, alleviate COVID-19 expenses and help boost consumer travel.

+A bill from Democratic U.S. Sens.
+Catherine Cortez Masto, of Nevada, and Republican Kevin Cramer, of North Dakota, would support the convention and trade show industries by establishing a tax credit for the cost of attending or hosting them in the United States from 2021 through 2023.

-And the casinos, which have long advocated a switch to digital payments, are now pushing them as a public health measure that would avoid the handling of cash by customers and workers.
+Additionally, the casinos, which have long advocated a switch to digital payments, are now pushing them as a public health measure that would avoid the handling of cash by customers and workers.

 Miller said 22 states and the District of Columbia have thus far approved legal sports betting.